Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 You would be too, Dave.

-Fellow attendee Frank Drake would later write,
+fellow attendee Frank Drake would later write

-whose brains, he said, were larger than ours and just as densely packed with
+Whose brains, he said, were larger than ours

-neurons.
-Some parts of the dolphin brain looked even more complex than their human counterparts.
+Some parts of the dolphin brain

-them slow down clips of their noises they made and they're like, it almost sounds like
+Slowed down clips of their noises they made

-they're talking.
-Yeah, it almost sounds like,
+And they're like, it almost sounds like they're talking

-why are you trying to throw a ring on my tongue?
+Yeah, it almost sounds like, why are you trying to throw a ring on my dick?

 If you slow it down enough.